postgres/postgres/contrib/pg_tde/documentation/docs/yum.md

 ## Memory limits for `pg_tde` keys

+The `pg_tde` uses memory locks (mlocks) to keep internal encryption keys in RAM, both for WAL and for user data.

 A memory lock (`mlock`) is a system call to lock a specified memory range in RAM for a process.
 The maximum amount of memory that can be locked differs between systems.
 You can check the current setting with this command:

 ```
 ulimit -a
 ```

-For example, Rocky Linux 8 has the default `mlock` limit 64 Kb.
-An internal `pg_tde` key size is 40 bytes.
-Thus, the `mlock` limit is sufficient for about 1600 internal keys.
-When this limit is reached, `pg_tde` cannot lock memory for more keys and can fail with the error.
+Memory locking is done only in memory pages.
+This means that when a process uses `mlocks`, it locks the entire memory page.

+A process can have child processes that share the `mlock` limits of their parent.
+In PostgreSQL, the parent process is the one that runs the server.
+And its child backend processes handle client connections to the server.

+If the `mlock` limit is greater than the page size, a child process locks another page for its operation.
+However, when the `mlock` limit equals the page size, the child process cannot run because the max memory limit is already reached by the parent process that used it for reading WAL files.
+This results in `pg_tde` failing with the error.

-To prevent this, you can change the `mlock` limit:
+To prevent this, you can change the `mlock` limit to be at least twice bigger than the memory page size:

 * temporarily for the current session using the `ulimit -l <value>` command.
 * set a new hard limit in the `/etc/security/limits.conf` file.
 To do so, you require the superuser privileges.